 framework before the attachment of the 4,7-dichloroquinoline substituent.

 Aromatic nucleophilic substitution, Bisquinoline, cyclam, cyclen, tetraazamacrocycle.

 College of Pharmacy, Southwestern Oklahoma State University.
-100 Campus Drive, Weatherford, Ok 73096.
+100 Campus Drive, Weatherford, Ok 73096, Oklahama, USA.